CDCgov/data-exchange-upload/upload-server/readme.md

 ### Configuring Distributed File Locking with Redis

 To scale this service horizontally, utilization of a distributed file locking mechanism to prevent upload corruption is needed.
 More information about the limitations of Tus' support for concurrent requests [here](https://tus.github.io/tusd/advanced-topics/locks/).
 This service comes with a Redis implementation of a distributed file lock.
 All that is needed is a Redis instance that is accessible from the servers to which this service will be deployed.
-This is provided for you in the [docker-compose set up](#running-using-docker-compose).
+This is provided in the [docker-compose set up](#running-using-docker-compose).

 After the Redis instances are set up, set the following environment variable to enable use: